 Member Services Manager is responsible for providing communications to AEC's membership via social media and member messaging pertaining to current or forecasted weather warnings provided by the National Weather Service, the potential risk of wildfire as it is related to weather conditions, Public Safety Power Shut-off potential and planned events, outage information and updates, and emergencies.

-Telecommunications is responsible for ensuring that all internal methods of communication always remain functional and operational and ConnectAnza broadband and VOIP services are functioning and operational for all members who are connected.
+Telecommunications is responsible for ensuring that all internal methods of communication always remain functional and operational and ConnectAnza broadband and Voice Over Internet Protocol (VoIP) services are functioning and operational for all connected members.